jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Student/Challenge-07.md

 - Modify the `sql` Logic App workflow to call out to the Azure Function to get the SAP order number
   - Add a `HTTP` action to the workflow & call the Azure Function (using `Managed identity` authentication)
   - Add a `Parse JSON` action to parse the `body` results of the call to the SAP order number function
-  - Add the results of the call to the SAP order number system to the row that is being inserted into the database (the `SAPOrderId` column)
+  - Add the results of the call to the SAP order number system to the row that is being inserted into the database (the `SAP_ORDER_ID` column)

-You can view an architectural diagram of an IoT thingamajig here: [Thingamajig.PDF](/Student/Resources/Architecture.PDF?raw=true).

 ## Success Criteria